cmaster11/qvalet/docs/home.md

 Notes:

 * All environment variables need to be prefixed by `GTE_`.
 * Dynamic entries (where you can define any kind of keys), like the `listeners` map, **need to be defined in the initial config**, before they can be re-mapped using environment variables.
 * The environment variable name for a config entry is created by:
     1. Join all the keys' chain with `_`: `listeners_/hello_command`
     2. Replace all non `a-z`, `A-Z`, `0-9`, `_` characters with `_`: `listeners__hello_command`
     3. Turn the whole text to upper-case: `LISTENERS__HELLO_COMMAND`
     4. Prefix with `GTE_`: `GTE_LISTENERS__HELLO_COMMAND`

-## Temporary files
+## Local files

-You can also define temporary files to be written and used at runtime by creating entries in the `files` list.
+You can also define local files to be written and used at runtime by creating entries in the `files` list.

 Example: